Introduction to Python for Economics¶

 Platform Independence: Windows, macOS, Linux¶

-Modern languages such as python
+Modern languages such as python and julia are interpreted languages.

 If your platform has an interpreter the code is often cross-platform.